MatthewUbalde/personal-portfolio-astro/src/content/comp-experience/game/king-of-the-cheese.md

 coverImage: ./king-of-cheese/cover.png
 coverImageAlt: Dark Birthday eating cheese in his dreams
 summaryPoints:
-  [
-    "A fan-game for King of the Hat.
-Started as a meme within the community", "Created in Godot - all of it is created by me", "Find ways to keep it entertaining for a very simple game", "Found ways to engage with the fan community",
+  - A fan-game for King of the Hat.
+Started as a meme within the community
-  ]
+  - Created in Godot - all of it is created by me
+  - Find ways to keep it entertaining for a very simple game
+  - Found ways to engage with the fan community
 dateProjectPublished: Mar 29, 2023
 dateUpdated: Dec 26, 2024
 itchio: https://penrabbit.itch.io/king-of-the-cheese